Gov. Cuomo: Plan Coming To Allow Indoor Dining In New York City To Resume At 25%

 “It’s s great that he’s making this announcement.
 It is long overdue,” added Joey Connaughton of Riverdale.

-“It’s better than it is now,” said Carmen Gil of West New York, New Jersey.
+“It’s better than what it is now,” said Carmen Gil of West New York, New Jersey.

 Cuomo said restaurants all over the state will still have to adhere to a 10 p.m. curfew.